raspberrypilearning/anime-expressions/en/step_2.md

 --- task ---

-Comments are useful for understanding and organising your code.
+You can use comments to organise your code and help people to understand the code.
 Comments are ignored by the web browser.

 **Find:** the comment `<!-- The page header code goes here -->`.